 Portraits created in Sidibé’s studio reflect the changes that were happening in society.
 Unlike the official photographs created during the French rule that were used predominantly in the identification documents, on Sidibé’s images Malians were able to represent themselves freely.
 According to Candace M. Kelle, a specialist in modern African art and photography, in the newly independent country “photography provided Malians with a new medium and venue in which to invent and preserve personal and collective identities.”
 Through incorporating particular commodities onto the images: cars, cameras, radios, or Western clothing, the subjects were seeking to stress their position as successful and modern.
 Photography functioned as an important tool in expressing the belonging (actual or desired) to particular social and economic class, allowing people to reclaim the agency over their image and to construct their identities.

 Sidibé’s studio portraits are equally dynamic as the photographs created on the streets.
 The portraits are no longer passive and impersonal as it was in the case of the photographs made prior to the process of decolonization.
 Sidibé’s images show Malians as confident and active.
 By incorporating richly patterned textiles or backdrops and other decorative elements, the artist energised the scene.
-Likewise, the use of low camera angels and elaborated postures of the subjects further emphasised not only their energy but also confidence and individualism.
+Likewise, the use of low camera angles and elaborated postures of the subjects further emphasised not only their energy but also confidence and individualism.
 “I didn’t want my subjects to look like mummies.
 I would give them positions that brought something alive in them” he explained.